rossfrank/Dynasty-Constitution/README.md

 ### Rookie Draft Settings ###
 - There will be 5 rounds of the rookie draft.
 - The rookie draft will take place following the completion of the NFL draft on a day voted on by the league.
-- The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01 etc.)
+- The draft will follow a linear format just like the NFL draft (1.01 has 2.01, 3.01, 4.01, etc.)
 - Trading draft picks is allowed during the rookie draft

 ### Rookie Draft Trading Clock
-- 2 minute pause
-- Every member gets one 2 minute draft pause when in active trade discussion
+- Every member gets one 2-minute draft pause when in active trade discussion

 ## __Section VII - Divisions & Schedule__ ##

 ### Divisions ###

 - There will be two divisions that teams will be randomly assigned to upon joining the league.
-- Divisions winners will get a Bye in the playoffs
+- Division winners will get a Bye in the playoffs

 ### Regular Season Schedule ###
 - The regular season lasts from week 1 to week 14.

-#### Schedules will be build with the following rules
+#### Schedules will be built with the following rules

 ##### Week 1
-1. Each team will play the team that finishes in the same divisional position of them in the other division
+1. Each team will play the team that finishes in the same divisional position as the other division

-##### Between Week 2-15
+##### Between Week 2-14
 1. Matchups will be randomized according to the formula [here](https://gist.github.com/rossfrank/1aeb0fba04c2b0f46d437a55d0f987d4)
 1. Each team will play the other teams in their division twice
 2. Each team will play the teams in the other division once
-3. Week 3 will be Rivalry week with the below matchups
+3. The last week before bye weeks start will be rivalry week with the below matchups
+	- Matchup counts to the above rules (ex.
+Ross & Eric will only play on rivalry week between weeks 2 & 14)

 | Team 1 | Team 2 |
 |:---:|:---:|